 We’re able to automatically synchronize bounces and unsubscribes to some CRMs that we provide official integrations with.
-Currently our integrations with ActionKit, Blue State Digital and NationBuilder sync unsubscribes automatically.
+Currently our integrations with ActionKit, Action Network, and NationBuilder sync unsubscribes automatically.
 For other platforms, it is a good idea to carefully develop an organizational strategy for keeping unsubscribes in sync across all of the tools that you use via CSV exports and imports or our API.

 Our API has rich support for both responding to unsubscribe events that happen within ControlShift via webhooks and marking members as having been unsubscribed via our REST API.
 Several customers have used the API to build their own unsubscribe processing behavior.